-Before asking yourself ‘should I upgrade’ you need to know whether you can upgrade.
-The system requirements for Ventura are slightly different than those for Monterey.
+Before asking yourself, ‘should I upgrade,’ you need to know whether you can upgrade.
+System requirements for Ventura are slightly different than those for Monterey.
 So, you should ensure that you have one of the latest Macs to run Ventura before you decide to upgrade.
-Here’s the official list of compatible Macs.
+Here’s the official list of compatible Macs:

 As you can see from the chart below, quite a few Macs that could install Monterey are not supported to install Ventura.

 The final version of macOS Ventura has arrived.
 So, we can see how Ventura compares with Monterey.
 Still, given that it introduces new features and is optimized for Apple’s latest M-series chips, it’s likely to place greater demands on older machines.
 That means that some Macs, particularly Intel-based Macs that only make the grade, are likely to slow down a little running Ventura compared with Monterey.

 How to boost your Mac’s performance under Ventura

 If, after installing Ventura, you notice that your Mac has slowed down, there are things you can do to give it a little boost.
 One of the easiest is clearing out junk files, removing launch agents or login items, and running maintenance routines, such as reindexing Spotlight and repairing permissions.
 You can do all of the above in a few clicks with the CleanMyMac X app.

 This utility box for your Mac is designed to keep your Mac free from clutter, running smoothly, and performing at its peak.
 You can try it for free here.
 Once you’ve downloaded it, follow these steps to boost your Mac’s efficiency when running Monterey or Ventura.